ahmedryasser/Anaphorna/README.md

 # Anaphoria - Dementia Patient Support System

 ## Description:
 Anaphoria is a web-based simulation of a wearable watch designed to help dementia patients by answering their questions and detecting repetitive behavior.
 The system provides caregivers with a comprehensive CRUD interface to manage patient information and monitor patient repetitions and vitals.
+This project was took 24 hours to build.

 ## Features